andrebarrocas/carescape-app/README.md

-# CareSpace - Natural Color Collection Platform
+# CAreScape - Caring Dictionary of Landscape Colors Platform

-CareSpace is a web platform for documenting and sharing natural colors found in our environment.
+CAreScape is a web platform for documenting and sharing natural colors found in our environment.
 It allows users to create a digital collection of colors extracted from natural sources, complete with location data, extraction processes, and community knowledge sharing.

 ## Features